 Thor and his core cards put him into the role of a minion killer.
-Thor has low thwart but decent defense and attack that is further boosted by Mjolnir.
+He has low thwart but decent defense and attack that is further boosted by Mjolnir.
 His alter ego form, Odinson ensures his hammer is never out of reach for long.

 Thor has the most painful hand sizes of the currently released heroes.
 Only five in alter ego form and four in Thor Form.
 This is balanced out by the fact that Thor’s cards are quite good.
 And he can end up with some ridiculous drawing capability when he is in his element, which is fighting minions.
 His ability can technically pop off twice a round, once in each phase.

 This also means that Thor can really struggle against Villain decks with low minions counts.
-Defender Of The Realm can be a great card, netting you the extra draw in the hero phase while removing threat for a zero cost card.
-It’s risky though, because with low minion decks you chance adding acceleration tokens quickly.
+Defender Of The Realm can be a great card, netting you the extra draw in the hero phase while removing threat for a zero-cost card.
+It’s risky though because with low minion decks you chance adding acceleration tokens quickly.

 On the flip side cards like Asgard are a shame to see.
 I consider cards like this to be “maintenance cards”.
 They are something used to bring a hero up to speed with abilities other heroes already have.
-It’s not that it is inherently bad, but it is boring and a shame it takes up one of the fifteen Thor specific cards.
+It’s not that it is inherently bad, but it is boring and a shame it takes up one of the fifteen Thor-specific cards.

 Thor is a hero that wants to remain in hero form as much as possible.
 His helmet adds a whopping five hit points to his already chunky 14.
-Hammer throw can be devastating and a lightning strike can clear the board of minions instantly.
+Hammer Throw can be devastating and a lightning strike can clear the board of minions instantly.
 His basic cards don’t give him much in the way of thwarting though and is a weakness with his own thwart of one.

 Defender of the Nine Realms can help if you can risk it.
-Thor favors faster victory’s solo but in multiplayer he takes on the role of minion destroyer.
+Thor favors faster victory solo but in multiplayer he takes on the role of minion destroyer.
 Thor combos well with pretty much every aspect.
 Justice obviously balances out one of his core weaknesses, while aggression can double up on his heavy-hitting and minion wiping power.

 Protection helps keep Thors already tanky and well-chiseled arse in hero form while leadership lets his allies thwart and take shots for him while he handles business.